Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for San Benito students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for San Benito students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 San Benito District Curriculum Used in Our In-Home Tutoring Programs

 San Benito Schools use the Texas Essential Knowledge and Skills to create a curriculum that produces students that are life-long learners.
 The curriculum provides a series of learning objectives in each subject that students should meet and also connects each subject to the critical thinking skills that students should be developing.
 This comprehensive approach helps students develop the ability to understand the world, think through problems, and communicate workable solutions.

 We currently cover the following San Benito-area school district: San Benito Consolidated Independent School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with San Benito Tutor Today.